bbauska/Coursera-Bootstrap/readme.md

 That is how the tabbed navigation works here.
-Now, obviously, the content of each one of them should appropriately show only that person\'s details here.
+Now, obviously, the content of each one of them should appropriately show only that person&apos;s details here.

 This is where the use of tabbed content and the tab pane classes will come into effect.

-And we\'re going to enclose this content using that.
+And we&apos;re going to enclose this content using that.

-And then tie this to those navigation, tab navigation up here, so that only one single corporate leader\'s information is displayed on the screen at a time.
+And then tie this to those navigation, tab navigation up here, so that only one single corporate leader&apos;s information is displayed on the screen at a time.

-Once we complete setting up that tabbed navigation, then we\'ll move down into the actual content here.
+Once we complete setting up that tabbed navigation, then we&apos;ll move down into the actual content here.

-And then now, I\'m going to reorganize this content into four separate tab panes, each of which will be shown when the corresponding tab pane is selected in the tabbed navigation.
+And then now, I&apos;m going to reorganize this content into four separate tab panes, each of which will be shown when the corresponding tab pane is selected in the tabbed navigation.

-To get started, the first thing that we\'re going to do is to go in and separate each of these four corporate leaders into the four parts there, so that it\'s easy for me to see what I am doing.
+To get started, the first thing that we&apos;re going to do is to go in and separate each of these four corporate leaders into the four parts there, so that it&apos;s easy for me to see what I am doing.

-At the h3, I\'m cutting them into four different parts, and then we\'ll be able to work with these.
+At the h3, I&apos;m cutting them into four different parts, and then we&apos;ll be able to work with these.

 Now I have one, two, three, four.